 CREATE FUNCTION <function_name> AS <package_to_class> USING <resource_list>;

-- resource_list: resources list used by UDF.
-The resource which contains UDF code must be incuded in the list.
-If the user’s code reads the resource file by ‘distributed cache’ interface, this list will also contain the resource file list UDF reads.
+resource_list: resources list used by UDF.
+The resource which contains UDF code must be included in the list.
+If the user’s code reads the resource file by ‘distributed cache’ interface, this list also contain the resource file list UDF reads.
 The resource list is composed of multiple resource names, separated by comma (,).
 The resource list must be in quotes.

 CREATE FUNCTION test_lower AS 'org.alidata.odps.udf.examples.Lower'